 The handover steps are as follows:

-a) When the signal quality (average RSSI) of the current cell has been lower than the measurement threshold for a certain period of time, the STA sends a measurement request message to the current serving cell (CAP-S).
+a) When the signal quality (average RSSI) of the current cell has been lower than the measurement threshold for a certain period of time, the STA can decide to send a measurement request message to the current serving cell (CAP-S).

 b) The CAP-S returns the measurement response message, and allocates channel measurement time to the STA and carries candidate list information.